ULL-ESIT-PL-1617/estudiar-las-rutas-en-expressjs-javier-pablo-isaac/docs/UsingMiddleware.md

 var app = express();
 var router = express.Router();

-// a middleware function with no mount path.
-This code is executed for every request to the router router.use(function (req, res, next) {
+router.use(function (req, res, next) {
   console.log('Time:', Date.now());
   next();
 });

-// a middleware sub-stack shows request info for any type of HTTP request to the /user/:id path router.use('/user/:id', function(req, res, next) {
+router.use('/user/:id', function(req, res, next) {
   console.log('Request URL:', req.originalUrl);
   next();